marciocleydev/marciocleydev/README.md

 ## 👨‍💻 About Me

-I'm a final-semester **Systems Analysis and Development** student transitioning from industry to programming.
+I am a final-semester Systems Analysis and Development student transitioning from industry to software development, with a strong focus on back-end development using Java and the Spring ecosystem.

-I have a solid foundation in **Java, Spring Boot, JPA/Hibernate, HTML, CSS, JavaScript, Git, GitHub, MySQL, H2 Database, Maven, and Postman**.
+I have solid knowledge of Java, Spring Boot, JPA/Hibernate, MySQL, H2 Database, Maven, and Postman, as well as basic skills in HTML, CSS, and JavaScript.
+My main expertise is in building RESTful APIs, implementing CRUD operations, designing entity relationships, and handling exceptions following best practices and clean architecture principles.
-Currently, I’m deepening my knowledge in **Spring Boot**, focusing on **RESTful APIs**, **CRUD operations**, **entity relationships**, and **exception handling**.

-During nearly 9 years in the industrial field, I developed skills in leadership, problem-solving, decision-making, and working under pressure—skills I now apply to my development career.

-I also volunteered as a firefighter, which reinforced my discipline, focus, and commitment to teamwork.
+I am currently specializing in microservices architecture, including advanced topics such as Spring Cloud, Spring Security, API Gateway, service communication patterns, and cloud deployment — aiming to deliver scalable, maintainable, and resilient solutions.

-I'm seeking opportunities to apply my technical knowledge and grow as a developer, contributing efficient, secure, and innovative solutions.
+I am seeking opportunities to contribute as a Java Back-End Developer, building efficient, secure, and scalable solutions while continuing to grow professionally within the Spring Boot and microservices ecosystem.

 ---